haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

 Residue 161 <-> 132
 </pre>

-In principle, since we are dealing with a homomeric complex, we don't know if those cross-links are intra or intermolecular.
+In principle, since we are dealing with a homomeric complex, we don't know if those cross-links are intra- or intermolecular.
 Based on the cross-linking reaction we assume here a maximum distance between CA carbons of 10Å.
 Let us first inspect the structure and check if those cross-links could be explained by intramolecular links.